BRUSH 15

 Usage+−

-- blending transition or crease shades (65%)
+- blending transition and crease shades (68% of community members)

-- one-and-done wash of color across the lid (20%)
+- applying a wash of color all over the lid (22% of community members)

-- setting undereye concealer or powder (8%)
+- setting undereye concealer or powder (7% of community members)

 Product FAQ+−